DANR1BEIRO/DANR1BEIRO/README.md

  🏗️ I currently work as a crane operator, but I am looking for a career change.

- 🎓📚📖 I’m currently studying: *Software Engineering (in college), Python, Java and Data Structures and Algorithms*
+ 🎓📚📖 I’m currently studying: *Software Engineering (in college), Java and Data Structures and Algorithms*

  </div>